SM-65D Atlas: 1960

 Atlas D tests on the West Coast hit a series of snags in the following months as well when IOC testing began.
 Atlas 25D had flown successfully on April 22 from 576B-1, a coffin silo, after delays following the postflight findings from 51D and 48D.
 The next attempt was 23D on May 6.
 Following a normal liftoff, control began to fail the moment the pitch and roll sequence began at T+21 seconds.
 The missile performed a couple of cartwheels before the Range Safety destruct command was sent at T+26 seconds.
 This failure was attributed to wiring in the pitch gyro contacting the casing and shorting out the gyro motor.
-The guidance system rate beacon also failed at liftoff, thus it would have been impossible to transmit any discreet guidance commands to the missile had the flight continued.
+The guidance system rate beacon also failed at liftoff, thus it would have been impossible to transmit any discrete guidance commands to the missile had the flight continued.
 Atlas 74D (July 22) broke up 70 seconds into launch due to a failure of the pitch gyro either due to an improper motor speed setting or torquing signals.
 Missile 47D (September 12) lost sustainer thrust starting at T+220 seconds due to an apparent loss of helium control pressure to the gas generator.
 The sustainer completely shut down at T+268 seconds and the missile fell 480 miles (772 km) short of the target area.
 Making postflight analysis difficult was a major loss of telemetry data at T+109 seconds caused by a power failure, consequently only 13 telemetry measurements remained active for the rest of the flight.
 Missile 33D (September 29) failed to stage its booster section when the staging electrical disconnect plug pulled out at T+125 seconds; it impacted 1200 mi short of the target area.
 81D (October 13) failed when the LOX quick disconnect pressure sensor malfunctioned due to the loss of a heat shield at liftoff.
 As a consequence, the tank pressurization system mistakenly sensed a drop in tank pressure and began pumping helium into the tanks to raise their pressure level.
 Pressures in both propellant tanks began rising at T+39 seconds and the missile self-destructed when excessive LOX tank pressure ruptured the intermediate bulkhead at T+71 seconds.

 While attempting to launch Missile 32D from LC-12 on August 2, the sustainer RCC sensor was tripped and an automatic shutdown issued.
 The sustainer thrust chamber was found to have pinhole leaks in it.
 It was removed and swapped with a different engine, and 32D was launched successfully seven days later.
 After this, 66D was launched successfully on August 12 but its RV sank into the ocean and was not recovered.